 The grant winners will be announced and published on the AFAC website and Facebook page after the jury meetings conclude.
-An automatic email will be sent to those who were not selected to receive grants.
+An automatic email will be sent to applicants whose projects were not selected to receive grants.

 As soon as the grant winners are announced, AFAC will draft a grant contract to be signed by the grantees.
 The contract will include start and end dates, workshops’ dates, grant amount, financial requirements, payment schedule, general provisions, implementation and amendments, required reports and project results.

 Grantees will be expected to work on their projects consistently over the course of the eight-month grant term and are expected to communicate with their mentors on a monthly basis via Skype or other available means.
 A commitment of the equivalent of 30 days for this project is required.

 Grantees will be required to attend the first workshop.
 The partner organizations will evaluate the progress of each project and will reserve the right to withhold invitations to the second workshop if a grantee has not met expectations for objectives they’ve outlined in their implementation plan.

 The grantee will receive 60% of the grant amount as a first payment upon approval of the implementation plan.
 The second payment of 40% will be made at the beginning of the second workshop and after the mentors approves the progress made by the grantee allowing him/her to participate into the second workshop.